 Once a startup has submitted their application, The Utilities and their subject matter experts will review the submission.
 If an initial fit exists between the startup and the program, the program will be in touch with startups that present the best fit to arrange for the startup to attend the Bootcamp module for a series of one to one meetings with The Utilities.

 At the conclusion of Bootcamp the successful startups will be invited to join a series of three, one week modules around the globe.
 During these modules, startups work closely with The Utilities, local accelerators and mentors to refine their company’s solution and explore options to jump start their company’s growth.

 When will a start-up know if they have been successful in their application?

-Applications for the 2020 program close on the 31st January 2020.
+Applications for the 2021 program close on the 29th March 2021.
 We aim to notify the startup at least 4 weeks prior to the Pitch Event which is virtual, to allow for adequate preparation.
 Startups will then be notified if they will progress through to Bootcamp at least 4 weeks prior to allow for travel arrangements.
-Visa assistance, all flights and accommodation are covered by the program.
+Visa assistance, all flights (if applicable) and accommodation are covered by the program.